MrWilliamA/iat-project/README.md

 - Enroll/unenroll functionality
 - Organized image directories for large and thumbnail formats
 - Fully responsive design
+- Efficient data caching and synchronization with TanStack Query

+## API & Caching with TanStack Query

+This project uses TanStack Query (React Query) for powerful data fetching and caching.

+- Fetching is done using Axios for clean and consistent HTTP requests
+- Caching minimizes unnecessary API calls and provides instant updates on state changes
+- Auto-refetching and background updates ensure data remains fresh across components
+- Query invalidation is used to refresh course lists when new data is added (e.g., after enrolling or uploading a course)

+## Routing

+Routing between pages (e.g., Home, Course Details, Enroll, Upload) is handled using React Router, enabling smooth single-page navigation without full page reloads.

 ## 🔧 Setup Instructions